RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 An error will appear when syncing the two databases if the source and target databases are hosted on different Redis Cloud accounts.
 [Contact support](https://redis.com/company/support/) if you want to migrate a database between accounts using Active-Passive.
 {{< /note >}}

+### Detailed process for Active Passive syncing: databases on same account

-Here's how this works for databases hosted on the same account:
+Here's how this works for databases hosted on the same Redis Cloud account:

-1. Select **Databases** from the [admin menu](http://app.redis.com/) and select the source database in the list.
+1. Select **Databases** from the [Redis Cloud console](https://app.redislabs.com/) menu and select the source database in the list.

     {{<image filename="images/rc/migrate-database-select-source.png" alt="Select the source database from the database list." >}}{{< /image >}}